EOSIO/welcome/docs/03_tutorials/21_tic-tac-toe-game-smart-contract-Testnet.md

 Accounts are stored on the blockchain with a public key.
 Use a private key to access the account, though be sure to secure your private key.
 For more information about account and permissions click on this link [Accounts and Permissions](https://developers.eos.io/welcome/latest/protocol/accounts_and_permissions "Accounts and Permissions Overview")

 ### Smart Contract Actions
-A smart contract exposes methods or ‘actions’ that transactions use to operate business logic.
+A smart contract exposes methods or ‘actions’ that transactions use to operate the game logic.
 Transactions may contain one or more ‘actions’.
 Transactions are generated dynamically outside the smart contract, within an application, or from the command line to call smart contract actions and execute business logic within a smart contract.
 Transactions are atomic.
-For example, if one action of a transaction fails the entire transaction, each action in the transaction, is rolled back.
-For more details about transactions and actions click on this link [Transaction Protocol.](https://developers.eos.io/welcome/latest/protocol/transactions_protocol "Tranasctions Protocol") You can use cleos to create transactions and push transactions to the blockchain.
+For example, if one action of a transaction fails the entire transaction fails and the blockchain state is restored to the original state.
+For more details about transactions and actions click on this link [Transaction Protocol.](https://developers.eos.io/welcome/latest/protocol/transactions_protocol "Tranasctions Protocol") You can use `cleos` to create transactions and push transactions to the blockchain.
 Transactions contain one or more actions.
-You can also use Cleos to call actions directly.
-Actions can call other actions and can call actions from other smart contracts.
+You can also use `cleos` to call actions directly.
+Actions can call other actions and can also call actions from other smart contracts.

 ![Transactions and Actions](./resources/tictactoe/transactions-and-actions-temp.png "Transactions and Actions")